ahmadmu/projects/README.md

 ## Welcome to my Github repository,
-projects here are mainly JavaScript projects.
-The online version of these and other static websites I made can be found in my showcase: https://ahmadmu.github.io/
+The online version of these and other websites I made or have been a part of can be found in my showcase: https://ahmadmu.github.io/

 A bit about me:
 A Computer Science bachelor student who enjoys making things look great and function properly.
-Began making static websites, among other technical things, when I was 13 years old, but didn't start learning Javascript until 2014 at the beginning of my bachelor, and intensively getting into JS at the beginning of 2017 when I learned about node.js, ajax, Single Page Applications and how awesome they are.
-I also have background in Object-Oriented Java Programming.
+Began making static websites, among other technical and visual things, when I was 13 years old, but didn't start learning Javascript until 2014 at the beginning of my bachelor, and intensively getting into it at the beginning of 2017 when I learned about node.js, ajax, Single Page Applications and how awesome they are.

-Currently working as a translator/publisher semi-voluntarily for an amazing team with great people called [Afeefa.de](https://afeefa.de/), but also looking for opportunities to work on new projects and meet and work with new friendly people.
+Currently working as an internee at T-Systems Multimedia Solutions.

-## My Programming Knowledge/Experience:
+## My Knowledge/Experience:

-- C & C++:

-API-usage, getting comfortable with basic programming, Algorithm implementations

-- Java  :

-WebApp using Spring (SalesPoint Framework+ git, scrum, and OOD Design w/ UML)

 - Javascript (ES6):

-jQuery, Angular(+TypeScript), Node.js, Express, MongoDB + other npm packages

-- PHP :

-Object Oriented PHP and Wordpress development
+Angular(+TypeScript), Node.js, Express, MongoDB, NPM, AJAX, Microsoft Azure Cloud Services, Firebase, some Vue

 - HTML5 :